GuanJinNL/guanjinnl.github.io/_pages/Teaching.md

 title: "Teaching"
 author_profile: true
 ---
 As a PhD candidate at the University of Amsterdam, I am responsible for teaching master's and bachelor's courses in Actuarial Science, Econometrics, and Business Analytics.
-Furthermore, I have supervised theses for the master's program Actuarial Science and Mathematical Finance, with topics including VaR estimation, dependence modelling, and capital requirement calculations for insurance.
+Furthermore, I have supervised theses for the master's program Actuarial Science and Mathematical Finance, with topics including VaR estimation, dependence modelling, and minimum capital requirement calculation for insurance.

 ## University of Amsterdam
 I have taught the following courses: